February 8 ~ Strawberry Fields

-In 1985, a peaceful hillside area of Central Park New York was named Strawberry Fields.
-The tear-shaped knoll was dedicated to the memory of John Lennon, who had lived and died just across the street in the Dakota Apartments.
+In 1985, a peaceful hillside in Central Park, New York, received the name Strawberry Fields.
+The tear-shaped knoll honors Lennon’s memory and stands across the street from the Dakota Apartments, where his death shook the world.

-Lennon's widow, Yoko Ono provided a $1 million endowment as seed money for what she called an "international peace garden" with 161 different plants, one from each nation of the world.
+Lennon’s widow, Yoko Ono, provided a $1 million endowment as seed money for an international peace garden.
+Strawberry Fields gathers 161 different plants, one from each nation of the world.

-Strawberry Fields features a stunning circular mosaic given by the city of Naples, embedded in the sidewalk where fans leave flowers in remembrance.
-In black and white Italian marble the word "IMAGINE" is spelled out-- the title of Lennon's poignant song about his dreams for a better world:
+Strawberry Fields features a circular mosaic gifted by the city of Naples, embedded in the sidewalk where fans leave flowers in remembrance.
+In black and white marble, the word “IMAGINE” anchors the space, a single word that carries sorrow and hope.
+A dream planted in music now blooms in stone.

 “You may say I’m a dreamer